mezantrop/BeaST/README.md

 The BeaST is the FreeBSD based reliable storage system concept, it consists of two major families: the **BeaST Classic** and the **BeaST Grid**.

 ![the_beast_classic_raid_arbitrator](media/the_beast_classic_raid_arbitrator.gif)
-*-- The BeaST Classic with RAID arrays and fail-over Arbitrator mechanism + the BeaST Quorum*

 The **BeaST Classic** family has dual-controller architecture with RAID Arrays or ZFS storage pools.
 It turns two commodity servers into a pair of redundant active-active/asymmetric storage controllers which use iSCSI protocol (Fibre Channel in the future) to provide clients with simultaneous access to volumes on the storage system.
 Both controllers have access to all drives on one or several SATA or SAS drive enclosures.
 Depending on particular configuration, it allows the BeaST Classic to create wide range of GEOM based software or hardware RAID array types along with ZFS storage pools.

 ![the_beast_classic_raid_ctlha_bq](media/the_beast_classic_raid_ctlha_bq.gif)
-*-- The BeaST Classic with RAID arrays and CTL HA + the BeaST Quorum*

 The BeaST Classic uses BeaST Quorum (BQ) software in conjunction with CTL High-Availability (CTL HA) or the BeaST Arbitrator (BA) for the fail-over and fail-back operations.